 VSBA is committed to using resources responsibly and providing our clients with healthy, sustainable buildings and sites.
 We help to integrate energy efficiency in our planning and design, reduce waste and pollution, divert waste from landfills, and employ both traditional and innovative materials and practices.
 As members of the US Green Building Council, we track cutting-edge technologies, practices, and materials.
 This allows us to better apply the Leadership in Energy and Environmental Design (LEED) rating system to our projects.
 Almost all of VSBA’s architectural staff members are LEED accredited.

-VSBA is currently working on the Community Health and Literacy Center, a collaboration between the Children’s Hospital of Philadelphia and the City of Philadelphia.
-It features a CHOP primary care practice, a city health center, a branch of the Free Library, a recreational facility with playground, and enclosed parking for staff.
+The South Philadelphia Community Health and Literacy Centeris a collaboration between The Children’s Hospital of Philadelphia and the City of Philadelphia.
+It features a CHOP primary care practice, a city health center, a branch of the Free Library, a city recreational facility with playground, and enclosed parking for staff.
 The project has targeted LEED Silver certification.

 VSBA’s renovation of Fay House at the Radcliffe Institute was awarded LEED for Green Building Design and Construction v3.0 Gold Certification — only the second LEED v3.0 Gold Certification for new construction at Harvard.
 The building incorporates many methods to manage lighting and energy efficiency.
 Occupancy and daylight sensors, as well personal lighting controls, allow adjustment of light per room and usage.
 Fay House is also one of the only buildings on campus to power down appliances as well as lights when the building’s not in use, reducing power use and waste.
 Our renovations also brought fresh daylight and views into working areas.